wilbcn/Splunk/Splunk-Investigations.md

 | **`success`** | `no`                              | Access attempt **failed**. |
 | **`exit`**    | `-13`                             | **Permission Denied** (`EACCES` error). |

 - This confirms that `badguy` attempted to access `/etc/shadow` but was denied due to insufficient permissions.
-Referring to the MITRE ATT&CK Framework (T1003.008 - /etc/shadow Credential Dumping), we can enhance our detection capabilities by implementing Detection Strategy `DS0022`, on File Access.
+Referring to the MITRE ATT&CK Framework (T1003.008 - /etc/shadow Credential Dumping), we can enhance our detection capabilities by creating an alert on Files Access attempts - Detection Strategy `DS0022`.

 ![image](https://github.com/user-attachments/assets/930f0466-d531-4f53-b8b4-5c43176f980c)